 The bands of manganese are also sometimes speculated to contribute to the expressive aromatic profile of the cru, which veers most often to clean flavors of dark plum and purple flowers such as violets.
 As the wines age, a dark, spicy, earthy character emerges behind the fruit and flowers, and over time the wines begin to take on a distinctly Pinot Noir-ish character.
 Indeed, this effect is so widespread and clear that the locals even have a verb for this subtle conversion: pinoter.

-One cannot discuss Fleurie without touching at least briefly on the pink granite that comprises the majority of the planted terrain and marks the epicenter of a long, contiguous arc of the stuff that runs through the western slopes of Régnié, Chiroubles, Morgon and, as we have seen, into Moulin-à-Vent.
-It is the defining terroir feature of the area, and its high mineral content and calc-alkaline structure contribute hugely to the aromatic expressiveness of the wines.
+Any discussion of Fleurie must begin with the pink granite that comprises the majority of the planted terrain and marks the epicenter of a long, contiguous arc of the stuff that runs through the western slopes of Régnié, Chiroubles, Morgon and into Moulin-à-Vent.
+It is the defining feature of the appellation’s terroir, and its high mineral content and calc-alkaline structure contribute hugely to the aromatic expressiveness of the wines.

-The wines are almost uniformly pretty, fresh and easy to drink, imbued with aromas and flavors of tart cherry, raspberry and rose petal.
+The wines are pretty, fresh and dangerously easy to drink, imbued with aromas and flavors of tart cherry, raspberry, rose petal and violet.
 Texturally, the wines have a breezy freshness, lip-smacking acidity and what might best be described as Beaujolais-ness.
-Taken together, this profile of aromas, flavors and textures makes Chiroubles a great gateway to the more intense wines found in the more brooding communes, and a logical connector between the substantive cru wines and the less concentrated regional appellations of Beaujolais and Beaujolais-Villages.
+This profile of aromas, flavors and textures makes Chiroubles a great gateway to the more intense wines found in the more brooding communes, and a logical connector between the substantive cru wines and the less concentrated regional appellations of Beaujolais and Beaujolais-Villages.

 For a variety of reasons, Morgon is both literally and figuratively central to the cru Beaujolais story.
-It’s huge (by relative standards anyway), the second largest of all the crus at just over 1100ha.
+It’s an expansive appellation in the context of the larger cru zone: the second largest of all the crus, at just over 1100ha.
 Nearly three hundred growers work within its boundaries, many of whom are exported widely.
-And it is probably the appellation that is mostly closely identified with cru Beaujolais in general…in the United States, at the very least.
-Indeed, its storied ‘Gang of Four’—Thévenet, Lapierre, Foillard, Breton—were among the first wave of ‘cult’ Beaujolais to arrive on US shores, which catalyzed an early association of Morgon with cru Beaujolais in general in the minds of domestic buyers that has persisted to this day.
+And it is probably the appellation that is mostly closely identified with cru Beaujolais in general (in the United States, at least).

-It also bears noting that, with the possible exception of Fleurie, Morgon has done a better job than the other crus at isolating specific climats (named vineyards) and labelling wines as such.
+Indeed, Morgon’s storied ‘Gang of Five’—Thévenet, Lapierre, Foillard, Breton, Chamonard—were among the first wave of culty ‘natural’ Beaujolais to arrive on US shores, which catalyzed an early association of Morgon with cru Beaujolais in general in the minds of domestic buyers.
+The association has persisted to this day, although the spectrum of the appellation and the winemaking styles therein is, in reality, much broader.
+It also bears noting that, like Fleurie, Morgon has done a better job than the other crus at isolating specific climats and labelling wines as such.
 From both an educational as well as a marketing perspective, this makes the delineation of the various micro-terroirs within the zone much more easily digestible, and provides welcome clarity to the dynamic range that exists within the cru.

 The newest of the ten crus, Régnié wasn’t awarded formal formal AOP status until 1988, after a prolonged lobbying effort on the part of the area’s 80-odd growers.
 Prior to that, the nearly 500ha of vineyards surrounding the two primary towns of Régnié-Durette and Lantignié languished in the Beaujolais-Villages classification.